Mining scams in India: Investigation by Income Tax Department

 Income tax sleuths unearthed under-invoicing and tax evasion of around Rs 86 crore by the Obulapuram Mining Company (OMC), run by Karnataka's Reddy brothers and also their trusted confidante and state health minister B Sriramulu.
-A team headed by the Additional Commissioner of Income Tax raided the premises of over 10 people, the team consisted of around 150 Income tax Investigation officials and companies of Central Reserve Police Force conducted raids.
+A team headed by the Additional Commissioner of Income Tax, consisting of around 150 Income tax Investigation officials and companies of Central Reserve Police Force conducted raids on the premises of over 10 people.
 Income tax officials described it as one of the biggest IT raids in the recent history.